fieldform/lrei-artvend/README.md

 - Make sure your API key has access to the Google Sheets API
 - Verify that the sheet name is correct (case-sensitive)
 - For the `-image` tag, make sure there's a space between `-image` and the URL
+- For AWS Amplify deployment issues, check the build logs in the Amplify Console
+- For devenv issues, try running `devenv down` and then `devenv up` again